cisco/mindmeld/source/quickstart/04_define_the_dialogue_handlers.rst

 The ``@app.handle()`` decorator specifies the pattern which must be matched to invoke the handler method.
 Here, the pattern specified is simply ``intent='greet'``.
 In other words, if the natural language processor predicts that the intent of the incoming request is ``greet``, the :func:`welcome()` handler is invoked.

 Every dialogue handler uses the ``responder`` object to specify the natural language text and any other data to be returned in the response.
 Text strings contained in this response can use templated expressions in standard Python string formatting syntax, like ``'Hello, {name}.'`` in our example.
 Templated expressions are populated with real values before the response is returned to the client.
-Workbench uses the ``responder``'s :data:`slots` attribute to store the named string values which populate the templates.
+MindMeld uses the ``responder``'s :data:`slots` attribute to store the named string values which populate the templates.

-The code snippet also introduces the :data:`request` object, which stores all data passed in by the client to the application in the form of a dictionary attribute called :data:`context`, as well as application logic state that Workbench uses to process the conversational interaction.
+The code snippet also introduces the :data:`request` object, which stores all data passed in by the client to the application in the form of a dictionary attribute called :data:`context`, as well as application logic state that MindMeld uses to process the conversational interaction.
 The application logic state can include output data from the natural language processing models, aggregated state from multiple previous interactions, and user and session information.
 The :data:`request` object is immutable to the dialogue handler since it's the source of truth for all conversational information up to that point in the handler, so you cannot write to it.
 Instead, use the :data:`responder` object to store any state information for future turns, resulting from operations in the current handler.
 See the :doc:`User Guide <../userguide/dm>` for details.